 Problems with the acceleration in your car is never a good sign because it tells us that something is wrong with either the air-fuel mixture or the ignition.

 But where should I begin to locate the problem if my car won’t accelerate?
 You may ask.
 In this article, we will go through the most common reasons why your car won’t accelerate.
+Let’s begin with a quick overview of the possible causes.

 8 Causes of Car Won’t Accelerate